jessecdaniels/traderjoesfan/README.md

-# :shopping_cart: :avocado: :green_salad: :stew: :plate_with_cutlery:**TRADER JOES FAN SITE**:shopping_cart: :avocado: :green_salad: :stew: :plate_with_cutlery:
+# :shopping_cart: :avocado: :green_salad: :stew: :plate_with_cutlery: **TRADER JOES FAN SITE** :shopping_cart: :avocado: :green_salad: :stew: :plate_with_cutlery:

-### Problem: Create a website which main feature is a recipe search using Trader Joes products as the input :shopping_cart: :avocado: :green_salad: :stew: :plate_with_cutlery:
+### Problem: Create a website which main feature is a recipe search using Trader Joes products as the input
 ### Solution: Use public API to get create recipe search and print out

     1. Connect to the API URL https://traderjoeapi.jackgisel.com/api/recipes